How to Familiarise Your Kids to Snorkelling

 Snorkelling is not a sport that is designated solely for adults, in fact, the sport really is one that is for a wide range of ages.
 Children are especially fascinated with most things water-related.
 They splash in the bath tub, jump in every puddle they see and you can never seem to get them to come out of the rain.
 Water is and will continue to be a part of their lives.

 We want our children to be able to experience many things but we also want them to enjoy them in a safe manner.
 This article is written to help you do just that but it is with the idea they already have the basic understanding of water safety and are somewhat versed in the fundamentals of swimming.
-If they are not, enroll them in swimming classes otherwise the task of getting them familiarised with snorkeling may be too monumental of a task.
+If they are not, enrol them in swimming classes otherwise the task of getting them familiarised with snorkelling may be too monumental of a task.
 When dealing with younger children, patience is needed.

 - Kids love to be a part of the decision making process so it is a good idea to involve them as much as possible.
 If you are planning a family vacation you might want to see if there is an internet site of your destination that may have video clips that you can watch as a family.
 You can often find fun clips of your vacation spot on YouTube.